rancher/docs/content/k3s/latest/en/installation/installation-requirements/_index.md

 The K3s server needs port 6443 to be accessible by all nodes.

-The nodes need to be able to reach other nodes over UDP port 8472 when Flannel VXLAN is used or UDP ports 51820 and 51821 (when using IPv6) when Flannel Wireguard backend is used.
+The nodes need to be able to reach other nodes over UDP port 8472 when Flannel VXLAN is used or over UDP ports 51820 and 51821 (when using IPv6) when Flannel Wireguard backend is used.
 The node should not listen on any other port.
 K3s uses reverse tunneling such that the nodes make outbound connections to the server and all kubelet traffic runs through that tunnel.
 However, if you do not use Flannel and provide your own custom CNI, then the ports needed by Flannel are not needed by K3s.

 If you wish to utilize the metrics server, you will need to open port 10250 on each node.